How much should you pay for the best commercial juicer to meet your needs?

 Manual Reamer with Sieve and Bowl: If I’m going to juice a few lemons or limes for more cooking or a few cocktails, then I’ll probably grab for this juicer.
 It’s a bit faster and more efficient than the Hand Reamer, and a lot cleaner to capture the juice and filter out the seeds.
 There is a sieve and a bowl, so it requires a bit more clean-up compared to the Hand Reamer, but it pays off in other ways.
 You’ll probably spend in the $5 to $20 range here for different juicing options made of plastic or stainless steel.

-Citrus Hand Press: I know this sounds crazy, but I love my little hand-squeeze citrus press.
+Citrus Hand Press: I know this sounds crazy, but I love my little hand-squeeze citrus press, also known as a Mexican press.
 When it’s time to shake up a few Cosmopolitans or Margaritas on the weekend with a few friends coming over, I grab for this crazy little tool.
 It’s relatively fast and efficient, gets out most of the juice without over-juicing the peel, takes up very little space, good for smaller fruit, and cleans up quickly.
 That said, it’s great for juicing 5-10 or even 20 fruit, but I’d never want to have to juice a 40 lb box of limes using this.
 I’ve got better things to do with my time, as do your restaurant staff, truth be told.
 But for limited juicing, quickly adding some key ingredients, home use, etc. a hand press is an excellent option.
 A good quality one will cost between $10 and $30.

 Geared Manual Citrus Press: When it’s the weekend and I’m juicing a small batch of oranges or grapefruit for breakfast with the family, I grab for the Italian geared citrus press I’ve owned for nearly 20 years.
 When all is said and done, I can whip up a few glasses of juice for the family and clean up the small mess in about 10 minutes.
 This is great if juicing 5-10 fruit.
 For any of the readers out there who remember their grandmother making them fresh orange juice, it was probably on some version of this classic technology.
 This juicer takes up limited counter space, is great for small batches of juice, and is relatively easy to clean up.
 You’ll probably spend between $50 and $300 for these juicers, but I’ve seen really nice ones up over $500.

 Semi-Automatic Citrus Extractor: Well, I’m gonna shoot straight on this one.
 I’m not a fan of this type of juicer.
 You still have to manually cut the fruit you’re going to squeeze, you still have to juice it with manual pressure, you still have to remove the peels, you can only juice one-half at a time, and, finally, you still have a piece of equipment you’ll have to clean up in addition to the knife, cutting board, and juicing area.
 The difference here, is that there is a motorized, spinning reamer that’s designed to get more juice out of the fruit.
-Well, that means if you press aggressively, you’ll have a bit higher yield, but you’ll likely find yourself with more peel oil and bitterness in your juice, which is where you don’t really want it.
+Well, that means if you press aggressively, you’ll have higher yield, but you’ll likely find yourself with more peel oil and bitterness in your juice, which is where you don’t really want it.
 Personally, I don’t see any labor savings with manually cutting, manually pressing, manually removing peels, and then the required cleaning.
 In addition, a quality semi-automatic motorized juice extractor will cost you hundreds of dollars and will take up counter space.
 They range in price from about $50, for plastic residential units, up to $1,000 for heavier duty commercial varieties.

 FULLY AUTOMATIC CITRUS JUICERS